By sharing this link, I acknowledge that I have read and understand the Terms and Conditions.

 GEORGETTE DOUWMA / SCIENCE PHOTO LIBRARY GEORGETTE DOUWMA / SCIENCE PHOTO LIBRARY

 Southern stingray (Dasyatis americana).
-This stingray inhabits the sandy beds of estuaries, lagoons and the western Atlantic Ocean from New Jersey, USA, south through the Gulf of Mexico to Brazil.
-It is named for its poisonous tail barb, which can inject venom from a gland at its base.
+This stingray has a poisonous tail barb, which can inject venom from a gland at its base.
 The resulting injury can cause severe pain, poisoning and long-term illness in humans.
 The southern stingray can also inflict damage with its serrated spine.
-It buries itself in the sand during the day, foraging at night for worms, crabs, shrimps and small fish.
-It can reach a length of 2 metres.
-Photographed off the Cayman Islands.
+It buries itself in the sand during the day and forages at night for molluscs, worms, crabs, shrimps and small fish.
+It can reach a length of around 2 metres.
+Photographed off the Cayman Islands, in the Caribbean.

 Model release not required.
 Property release not required.